 Brands often provide a more or less precise and detailed brief according to what they want.
 Choosing a KOC, which is not fully professional, increases the risks of brief interpretation.
-Once the contract is modified and signed, the power is on the KOL’s hands.
+Once the contract is modified and signed, the power is in the KOL’s hands.

 Limited quantification of the benefits

 It is way more difficult to quantify the return on investment of a KOC, as it is difficult to know exactly if obtained results are attributed to him.
-While visibility, reach, and engagement can all be easily measured and reported on, a micro-influencer only build awareness and increase the sales indirectly.
+While visibility, reach, and engagement can all be easily measured and reported on, a micro-influencer only builds awareness and increase sales indirectly.

 What is a KOL?

 KOL is for key opinion leaders or macro-influencers.
-Macro-influencers are famous, known by the many, and can use his name as a brand.
+Macro-influencers are famous, known by many, and can use his name as a brand.
 These kinds of people are often celebrities who have followers in the region of tens of thousands or millions.
 KOLs are reached by brands through a PR agent or their social media profiles.

 The pros of KOLs for marketing in China